bennybp/BPModule/dox/terminology.md

 Terminology                                                       {#terminology}
 ===========

+Pulsar's documentation uses a mix of actual computer science terminology and terminology invented for Pulsar itself.
+The next sections are designed to provide a glossary of the important terms and serve as a self contained reference for new users and developers.

+## Computer Science Terminology

+As a computer program, Pulsar relies heavily on established computer science ideas.
+Particularly those of the object-oriented programming style.
+We expect that users and developers are already familiar with many if not all of these terms, but in case there is some ambiguity in what we mean by a term we have included the key concepts here.

+- Resources : These are things like RAM, hard disk space, bandwidth.
+They are things your program requires of the computer or of the universe to run.
+If it doesn't have enough of these things the progam either can't run or will run for a very long time.

+- Types : What kind of data something actually is, i.e. is it an integer (typically called an int), is it an English word (called a string), is it a real number (called a float or a double depending on how many digits it stores), etc.  Types that literally do nothing but store data are often called plain ol' data (POD) and those that are not are...

+- Class : These are non-POD types that are often domain specific.
+For example we have a System class to describe the molecule we are running a computation on.
+Unlike POD types, classes have actual code in them, which may include the algorithms for setting them up, freeing any resources they require, and functions to perform certain tasks, *e.g.* System has a function that will compute its mass.

+- Class instance : This is an actual "value" of a class.
+For example the System class is the same thing regardless of whether the data inside of it is consistent with that of hydrogen or DNA.
+Hydrogen and DNA are two instances of the System class.

+- Member function : A function that is part of a class

+- Member data (or attribute) : A POD value or class instance that is part of a class

+- API : stands for application programming interface, but the initialism is becoming a word in and of itself.
+This is the code interface that users interact with to get the program to do tasks for them.

+## Pulsar Specific Terminology

 Much of the documentation of Pulsar uses a language we have agreed upon to describe key concepts.
 These terms should hopefully be self explanatory without this page, but for reference, they are included here.